Thanimafiroz/RTA_Accident_severity_prediction/README.md

 # Accessing the data
 Data can be found in kaggle https://www.kaggle.com/datasets/saurabhshahane/road-traffic-accidents

+# System Requirements
+The entire repository is in Python 3.x and you will need some standard data science libraries like pandas and scikit-learn.

 # Problem Statement

 The target feature is Accident_severity which is a multi-class variable.
 The task is to classify this variable based on the other 31 features.The metric for evaluation will be f1-score.